ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 of a subproject so you must change directories manually (or change the ownership of files) to make use of this different storage quota allocation.

+## Sharing data with other ARCHER2 users

+How you share data with other ARCHER2 users depends on whether they belong to the same project as you or not.
+Each project has two levels of shared directories that can be used for sharing data.

+### Sharing data with ARCHER2 users in your project

+Each project has a directory called:

+    /work/[project code]/[project code]/shared

+that has read/write permissions for all project members.
+You can place any data you wish to share with other project members in this directory.

+For example, if your project code is x01 the shared project directory would be located at:

+    /work/x01/x01/shared

+### Sharing data with all ARCHER2 users

+Each project also has a higher level directory called:

+    /work/[project code]/shared

+that is writable by all project members and readable by any user on the system.
+You can place any data you wish to share with other ARCHER2 users who are not members of your project in this directory.

+For example, if your project code is x01 the sharing directory would be located at:

+    /work/x01/shared

 ## Archiving and data transfer

 Data transfer speed may be limited by many different factors so the best